And Why Your Second Book Will Be Faster Again…

 Once you’ve written your first book, and gone through this path of resistance, coming out with a book ready to publish on the other side, I’d put money on the fact that you’ll get to the end of your second book… and that you’ll write it faster than you did your first.

-Suzy Vadori is the award-winning author of The Fountain Series and is represented by Naomi Davis of Bookends Literary Agency.
-She is a certified Book Coach with Author Accelerator and the founder of the Wicked Good Fiction Bootcamp.
-Suzy breaks down concepts in writing into practical steps, so that writers with big dreams can get the story exploding in their minds onto their pages in a way that readers will LOVE.
+Suzy Vadori is the award-winning author of The Fountain Series.
+She is a certified Book Coach with Author Accelerator and the Founder of Wicked Good Fiction Bootcamp.
+Suzy breaks down important writing concepts into practical steps to make it easy for writers coming from outside the industry to get up to speed in a snap, so that they can realize their big, wild writing dreams!